dbltnk/cop-reader/cop_content_converted.md

 In the context of drawing-up, updating, and controlling the quality and security of the information and records, Signatories are encouraged to follow the established protocols and technical standards.

- Table 1: Reference table for Measure 1.1.
+TABLE 1 REMOVED

 Information that Signatories commit to drawing up and For the AI keeping up-to-date to fulfil the AI Act obligations.
-Office and For AI Act (Note: The underlined text is a summarised form of the national downstream reference corresponding AI Act obligation as specified in Annex competent providers XI Section 1 and/or Annex XII AI Act). authorities, TABLE REMOVED
+Office and For AI Act (Note: The underlined text is a summarised form of the national downstream reference corresponding AI Act obligation as specified in Annex competent providers XI Section 1 and/or Annex XII AI Act). authorities,

 Appendix: Essential elements of an Acceptable Use Policy An Acceptable Use Policy (AUP) is defined as guidelines to users on what is and is not considered acceptable use.